 It is possible, and you can be able to use the iPad Pro as a drawing tablet, unleashing an experience like no other with no need for a computer.

-When using such a combination between an iPad and a PC, you will encounter minor issues such as late pen display response, but we can guarantee you that it is just a minor issue.
+When using such a combination between an iPad and a PC, you will encounter minor issues.
+For example, late pen display response.
+However, we can guarantee you that it is just a minor issue compared to the reliability you get from your iPad.

 However, plugging it into a PC will enable it to run a Windows drawing app and enhance your workflow and that’s where this guide comes in.